The newest TV Tropes Dwarf Fortress

 - Videogame Caring Potential - A pair of vampires were discovered, arrested, and placed inside a glass control room under GandAandR's dream reign.
-The first was caught in the act of drinking blood, while the second was discerned through the long list of associations they maintained but no living family, eerily similar to how Beigeknife got its vampires (cosmic morphic resonance, anyone?)
+The first was caught in the act of drinking blood, while the second was discerned through the long list of associations they maintained but no living family, eerily similar to how Beigeknife got its vampires.

-- Volcano Lair - The new location for the starting point and resulting fortress is a mineral-rich active volcano.
-Naturally the dorfs will make a base around/in/underneath it to exploit the easy access to magma.
-Whether a magma-related superweapon is constructed remains to be seen.
+- Volcano Lair - The new location for the starting point and resulting fortress was a mineral-rich active volcano.
+Naturally the dorfs made a base of operations around/in/underneath it to exploit the easy access to magma.
+Whether the various magma-related superweapons are put to use remains to be seen...

 - We Have Reserves - Invoked by Bladebound I, word for word, during his second term in furthering the cause of Dorf-kind.